Download: Faculty Survival Guide 2017-2018.PDF

 Nature of Student Body

-Teaching at CSU Stanislaus is exciting, rewarding, and challenging.
+Teaching at Stanislaus State is exciting, rewarding, and challenging.
 Our student body, one of the most diverse in the nation, reflects the population of the Central Valley of California.
 Students come with a variety of backgrounds, expectations, and levels of preparation.
 Many are first-generation college students.
 The average age of our student population is 23.
 Sixty-five percent are women.
 Some students have learned English as a second language, and a cluster are international students.
-Because most students work at jobs on and off campus, the average class load of a CSU Stanislaus student is lower than on traditional campuses, and the resulting degree time is slightly longer.
+Because most students work at jobs on and off campus, the average class load of a Stanislaus State student is lower than on traditional campuses, and the resulting degree time is slightly longer.
 As a commuter campus, Stanislaus draws most of its students from the surrounding communities.
 The defined service area is a six-county area larger than the state of Vermont.
-In order to serve these outlying areas, CSU Stanislaus has a satellite campus in Stockton, a televised distance-learning site in Stockton and encourages fully online, web-based courses.
+In order to serve these outlying areas, Stanislaus State has a satellite campus in Stockton, a televised distance-learning site in Stockton and encourages fully online, web-based courses.

 Purpose of this Guide